Public Company Ratio Analysis

 In assessing the significance of various financial data, experts engage in financial analysis, the process of determining and evaluating financial ratios.
 A ratio is a relationship that indicates something about a company's activities, such as the ratio between the company's current assets and current liabilities or between its accounts receivable and its annual sales.
 The basic source for these ratios is the company's financial statements that contain figures on assets, liabilities, profits, and losses.
 Ratios are only meaningful when compared with other financial information.
 Since they are most often compared with industry data, ratios help an individual understand a company's performance relative to that of competitors and are often used to trace performance over time.

 Financial analysis can reveal much about a company and its operations.
 However, there are several points to keep in mind about ratios.
 First, a ratio is a "flag" indicating areas of strength or weakness.
 One or even several ratios might be misleading, but when combined with other knowledge of a company's management and economic circumstances, financial analysis can tell much about a corporation.
-Second, there is no single correct value for a ratio.
-The observation that the value of a particular ratio is too high, too low, or just right depends on the perspective of the analyst and on the company's competitive strategy.
-Third, financial ratios are meaningful only when compared with some standard, such as an industry trend, ratio trend, a trend for the specific company being analyzed, or a stated management objective.
+There is no one correct value for a ratio.
+The conclusion that the value of a particular ratio is too high, too low, or just right depends upon the criteria of the analyst and on the company's strategic goals or objectives.
+Financial ratios are meaningful only when compared with a standard, such as an industry average or trend, ratio trend, a time-period based trend for the specific company being analyzed, or a stated management strategic objective.

 In trend analysis, financial ratios are compared over time, typically years.
 Year-to-year comparisons can highlight trends and point up the need for action.
 Trend analysis works best with five years of ratios.